Intrinsic perimeter, compactness and Poincar\'e inequality for SBV functions in Carnot-Carath\'eodory spaces: Notation and preliminary results

 We conclude this section by recalling two results that will be pivotal in the sequel: the coarea formula and the isoperimetric inequality.
 From now on we will make use of the following notation: given a function $u:O \to \R$ and $t \in \R$ we will use the compact notation $\{u>t\}$, $\{u=t\}$, etc., to denote the sets $\{p \in O:u(p)>t\}$, $\{p \in O:u(p)=t\}$, etc.

 \begin{teo}[{\cite[Theorem 2.3.5]{fssc}}] Let $u \in \bv_X(\Omega)$.
 Then $\{u>t\}$ has finite $X$-perimeter for $\leb^1$-a.e. $t \in \R$ and

 Conversely, if $u \in L^1(\Omega)$ and

 then $u \in \bv_X(\Omega)$. \end{teo} Let us observe that also the following version of the coarea formula holds.
 Although the proof is standard, we provide it for the sake of completeness. \begin{teo} Let $u \in \bv_X(\Omega)$.
-Then
+Then for every Borel set $A \se \Omega$ we have

 \end{teo} \begin{proof} Let $\vp \in C^1_c(\Omega)$ and $i \in \{1,\dots,m\}$.
 We have

 where we used Fubini's theorem and the fact that, for every positive Borel function $v$, we have $v(x)=\int_0^{+\infty} \chi_{ \{ v>t \} }(x)dt$. \end{proof}